rpm-software-management/dnf/doc/conf_ref.rst

     file conflicts.
     The ``nocaps`` is supported with rpm-4.14 or later.
 When ``nocaps`` is used but rpm doesn't support it, DNF only reports it as an invalid tsflag.
+    The ``noplugins`` option is supported with rpm-4.12 or later to disable use of rpm plugins.
+    Similarly, this will be reported as an invalid tsflag if rpm doesn't support it.

 .. _upgrade_group_objects_upgrade-label: